PSA Travel Grant

 The Aquila Polonica Prize

-The biennial Aquila Polonica Prize is given to the author of the best English-language article published during the previous two years on any aspect of Polish studies.
+The annual Aquila Polonica Prize is given to the author of the best English-language article published during the previous year on any aspect of Polish studies.
 The award carries a $500 honorarium (thanks to the generous support of Aquila Polonica Publishing, which specializes in publishing the Polish experience of World War II), and is announced at the National Convention of the Association for Slavic, Eurasian, and East European Studies.

 - 2015 Winners:

 Piotr Kosicki, “Masters in their Own Home or Defenders of the Human Person?
 Wojciech Korfanty, Antisemitism, and Polish Christian Democracy’s Illiberal Human Rights Talk.”
 Modern Intellectual History (June/July 2015).